 To be effective, risk managers must monitor both external and internal influences that could affect their business.

-Risk manager requirements, skills, and experience
+Risk manager skills, and experience

 - Ability to objectively analyze data and information to form a big-picture view of risk